joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 		 Robert C. Martin

 ## Why
-- Code that not implement this principles can create
+- Code that not implement this principles can create [[God Object]]
 - Applications are born to change.
 -  To make our classes more reusable and create more flexible systems.
 - To help maintain applications.
 Since you know the only thing a class does before updating it, you  can quickly foresee the impact on the system, unlike with classes that hold many responsibilities,